Campus Improvement Plan

 Strategy 2: We will continue to offer service-focused CESITS classes (because the second "S" stands for service).

-Strategy's Expected Result/Impact: increased community service opportunities for students on campus; increased community involvement
+Strategy's Expected Result/Impact: Increased community service opportunities for students on campus; increased community involvement

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Administrators

 ESF Levers: